 It is recommended to purchase this document to get the only credible information available in the market for the status of S/4HANA.
 Being a new product still being developed, it is of the highest importance to become aware of the experience of early adopters.
 Given that SAP research and development has run into various limitations in developing new products going back to after R/3 was released in 1992, S/4HANA has a high probability of being less than projected by financially biased promoters of S/4HANA.

 Description of the Different Versions of S/4HANA

-In reading this research one will come across a number of versions of S/4HANA.
+In reading this research, one will come across several versions of S/4HANA.
 S/4HANA is different from other applications in that there are multiple versions of the application even at one time.

 Description of versions of S/4HANA are as follows:

 SAP releases are the most confusing of any releases that we have ever tracked.
 There are both cloud and on-premises releases, with the cloud release being significantly behind the on-premises release in terms of functionality, and with the cloud releases being far more frequent.
 There is version 1503, 1508, 1511, 1511 FSP01, 15100 FSP02, 1605, 1608, 1610 and 1709.
 However, all of the releases have hazy details on what is included in the release.
 For example, release 1709 states that “parts of finance, warehousing, sales, manufacturing, transportation, and CRM” are included.
 For example, both 1610 and 1709 declare releases within manufacturing.
 Manufacturing functionality was not completed in version 1610.
 However, it was also not completed in 1709.
 What is the difference between 1610 and 1709?
 Well, that takes a little research project.